 The Civil War ended relatively quickly with the rebels working their way up the Pan American Highway and capturing numerous cities along the way.
 The government was weak and in the face of US-supported rebels with only support from Nicaragua they quickly folded.
 The Fall of Cartago convinced Picado to surrender before the rebels could lay siege to San Jose.

 Contrary to what people think, Picado actually completed his constitutional term whilst on a visit to Nicaragua.
 His vice president, Mr Santos Leon Herrera was the person who signed the official surrender terms.

 Ulate was given power a year and a half after the end of the Civil War.
 Figueres brought in a new constitution which abolished the military, before removing the provisional governmental junta.
 Calderón would later return from exile in Mexico, but he would never lead Costa Rica again.
-Picado, on the other hand, would live out the rest of his live in Nicaragua.
+Picado, on the other hand, lived out the rest of his live in Nicaragua.

 The Scars of War

 With 2,000 dead, the figures of the Civil War live long in the memories of Ticos.
 They show great distaste towards military conflicts and actively seek to live peaceful lives.
 When you travel to Costa Rica, avoid bringing up any support for any military conflicts.
-Conflict simply isn’t in the Tico mind-set.
+Conflict simply isn’t in the Tico mindset.

 You will only find a single memorial to the Civil War, and even this isn’t particularly grand.
 It just shows how much Ticos hate the idea of conflict and the military.
 The term 'pure vida', simply meaning 'pure life' arguably came out of the Costa Rican Civil War, and this philosophy has shown no signs of abating.